Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 ## System Requirement

 KMCG is designed for sequencing hubs with the ability of *de novo* assemblies of complex genomes.
-For a mammalian genome similar to humans, running the KMCG main script needs around 256GB of memory and 64 cores of CPU.
-Linux-based HPC with 512GB of memory is recommended.
+For a mammalian genome similar to humans, running the KMCG main script needs around 64GB of memory and 32 cores of CPU.
+Linux-based HPC with more memory is recommended.
 The code is compatible with workload managers like Slurm or LSF.

 However, processed data can be visualized by KMGC viewer, which is a JAVA-based programme accessable from any laptop or desktop computers.